Porges/ways-to-play/src/articles/cards/new-zealand/new-zealand.md

 Archibald Dudingston Willis, circa 1902.
 </Image>

 Archibald Dudingston Willis (1842–1908)[@ADWillis_IPCS] was a very early manufacturer of playing cards in New Zealand who operated in Wanganui from the 1880s.
-In 1951 the company was sold to Weeks Ltd, which kept A. D. Willis as a subsidiary, and the business was sold in turn to United Empire Box (UEB) around 1964.[@AstuteBusinessman]{%fn%}Some sources (including [@ADWillis_IPCS]) state 1949 here, but 1951 is corroborated by newspaper reports.[@AYearOfExpansion]{%endfn%} In the late 1980s the design was taken over by Kiwi Packaging (part of Amcor).
+In 1951 the company was sold to Weeks Ltd, which kept A. D. Willis as a subsidiary, and the business was sold in turn to United Empire Box (UEB) around 1964.[@AstuteBusinessman][^fn1] In the late 1980s the design was taken over by Kiwi Packaging (part of Amcor).
 This line of designs now appears to be out-of-print, as Amcor no longer manufacture playing cards.

+[^fn1]: Some sources (including [@ADWillis_IPCS]) state 1949 here, but 1951 is corroborated by newspaper reports.[@AYearOfExpansion]

 <Image
     noborder=true